Multi-Shot-Approximation-of-MDPs/Self-Guided-ALPs-Discounted-Cost/README.md

 ---
 #### **References:**
 [1] Adelman, Daniel, and Diego Klabjan, *Computing near-optimal policies in generalized joint replenishment (2012)*.
-INFORMS Journal on Computing 24, no. 1 (2012): 148-164.
+INFORMS Journal on Computing 24, no. 1: 148-164.

 [2] Pakiman, Parshan and Nadarajah, Selvaprabu and Soheili, Negar and Lin, Qihang, *Self-guided Approximate Linear Programs (2020)*.
 Available at SSRN: https://ssrn.com/abstract=3512665.

 [3] Rahimi, Ali, and Benjamin Recht, *Uniform approximation of functions with random bases (2008)*.
 In 2008 46th Annual Allerton Conference on Communication, Control, and Computing, pp. 555-561.
-IEEE, 2008.
+IEEE.

 [4] Lin, Qihang and Nadarajah, Selvaprabu and Soheili, Negar, *Revisiting approximate linear programming: Constraint-violation learning with applications to inventory control and energy storage (2019)*.
 Management Science, Forthcoming.